About Us + Our Materials

 Porcelain: Captured Memories

 Stephen’s Captured Memories series celebrates Ireland, and her beauty.
 Every piece begins as hand-rolled porcelain, cut, ripped, stamped and shaped into something raw and textured.
-No two pieces are ever alike.
+No two pieces are ever the same.
 A rich glaze fired to 1220°C adds depth, while Stephen’s own drawings — applied as ceramic decals and re-fired at 850°C — give each work its unique voice.
 These are small, permanent stories: timeless landscapes captured forever in porcelain.

 Red Earthenware: Simple & Honest